carpentries/carpentries.org-archive/_posts/2019/09/2019-09-23-community-champions.md

 As far as improvements, there were several challenges raised:

 - geographic spread,
-- on-boarding new participants and helping them feel included,
+- onboarding new participants and helping them feel included,
 - siloing
 - difficulty including grad students at some institutions,
 - focus on admin over community,